Rithika-Mamilla/builder-portfolio-management-system/README.md

 # Builder Portfolio Management System

 ## 📖 Overview
-The **Builder Portfolio Management System** is a Java & MySQL-based application designed to help builders manage multiple projects.
+The **Builder Portfolio Management System** is a Java & PostgreSQL-based application designed to help builders manage multiple projects.
 It enables:
 - Project creation and assignment
 - Manager allocation